The WiSe Scheme

 Watch the videos below to get an introduction to watching wildlife the WiSe way.

-Advance booking/payment is essential for all courses - cost per attendee is £100 plus VAT (or a discount may be available if 3 or more from the same organisation).
+Note: Advance booking/payment is essential for all courses - Standard WiSe course cost is per attendee is £100 plus VAT (a discount may be available if 3 or more from the same organisation).

-(* Note: Although standard WiSe Scheme members are welcome to attend the Master course event, WiSe Master accreditation is generally only available to those who've been Standard WiSe members for at least 3 years - see accreditation types above)
+(When a Master Course is scheduled, although Standard/Adventure WiSe Scheme members are welcome to attend the Master course event, WiSe Master accreditation is generally only available to those who've been Standard (or Adventure) WiSe members for at least 3 years - see accreditation types above)

 To find out more, reserve a place, or ask about the next course in your area, don't hesitate to contact us.